-Poetry Analysis : How to Analyze a Poem is based on the work of numerous professors, writers, critics, editors, and reviewers who are able to bring topics to students in the most engaging way.
+Poetry Analysis is based on the work of numerous professors, writers, critics, editors, and reviewers who are able to bring topics to students in the most engaging way.

 We would like to thank all those who have contributed their time and energy to review and provide feedback on the manuscript.
 Their input has been critical in maintaining the pedagogical integrity and accuracy of the text.